 The market for clean energy is expanding rapidly, as technologies advance and prices become cost-competitive and attractive in comparison to traditional energy choices.
-Many states and countries have started to make a major energy transition, recognizing the opportunity to reduce energy costs, promote economic competitiveness and innovation, and promote responsible resource use.
+Many states and countries have started to make a major energy transition, recognizing the opportunity to reduce energy costs, promote economic competitiveness and innovation, and promote responsible resource use and increase jobs for electricians in Maine.
 Maine currently exports $5 billion per year from the state economy to import fossil fuels, while abundant local energy resources remain untapped and our buildings remain inefficient.
 We have a chance to keep our energy dollars in state by investing in an energy future that will fuel a 21st-century economy: one that is dynamic, competitive, and clean.

 Mainers, including fishermen, farmers, University of Maine scientists, policymakers, business owners, individuals, and families recognize that a changing climate poses significant risks to Maine’s economy and environment.
 Many aspects of our economy and segments of our population remain vulnerable, not only to climate change but also to unaffordable energy, housing, and transportation.
 Maine has the opportunity to better harness its resourcefulness and entrepreneurial capacity to build a forward-looking economy.

 For that to happen, we call on Maine’s political, business, and municipal leaders to come together to act anew.
 We endorse six guiding principles that should guide development of specific solutions.
 These may not be entirely new ideas—most Mainers might embrace them intuitively—but they deserve focused attention now as the foundation upon which new policies and programs can be designed and implemented.